SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: Related Work

 \textbf{Spatial reasoning with MLLMs.} Multimodal large language models (MLLMs) have demonstrated strong capabilities in open-world visual understanding, excelling at classification, segmentation, and captioning.
-Early models such as Flamingo~\cite{alayrac2022flamingo}, BLIP-2~\cite{li2023blip}, MiniGPT-4~\cite{zhu2023minigpt}, and the LLaVA series~\cite{liu2023visual} extend pretrained large language models (LLMs) with visual encoders, enabling instruction-following and open-ended reasoning on single-image inputs.
-More recent works seek to move beyond perception by explicitly modeling spatial relations, using datasets like NLVR2~\cite{yi2018neural}, Neural Module Networks~\cite{andreas2016neural}, and step-wise reasoning systems including ViperGPT~\cite{suris2023vipergpt} and Text2Scene~\cite{hwang2023text2scene}.
+Early MLLMs extend pretrained large language models (LLMs) with visual encoders, enabling instruction-following and open-ended reasoning on single-image inputs~\cite{alayrac2022flamingo,li2023blip,zhu2023minigpt,liu2023visual}.
+More recent works move beyond perception by explicitly modeling spatial relations through spatial-reasoning datasets~\cite{yi2018neural}, neural-symbolic modules~\cite{andreas2016neural}, and step-wise reasoning systems~\cite{suris2023vipergpt,hwang2023text2scene}.
 Despite these advances, current MLLMs primarily focus on visible 2D cues, limiting their ability to reason when objects are partially visible or occluded in complex spatial configurations.